Hood College's International Festival Celebrates Cultural Diversity

 Celebrating Hood's Cultural Diversity

-A total of 9 countries participated in Hood College's International Festival including Bulgaria, Columbia, Ethiopia, India, Ireland, Nepal, Nigeria, Panama and Saudi Arabia.
+A total of 9 countries participated in Hood College's International Festival including Bulgaria, Colombia, Ethiopia, India, Ireland, Nepal, Nigeria, Panama and Saudi Arabia.
 Henna tattoos, cultural displays, and international cuisine were the main attractions in addition to an Irish dance performance by Graduate Dean April Boulton’s daughter, a traditional Nepali song interpreted by a Hood international student, and an Arabian dance performance performed by Saudi students.
 The Hood International Festival was organized by the Hood Saudi Student Association Vice President, Ahmed Alghanmdi, who was motivated to put on this festival to showcase the number of countries and cultures represented at Hood College.
 Indian graduate student, Arundhati Naikavde, volunteered as the event emcee, and a total of 130 students and faculty members attended the event making it a huge success.

 Dean Boulton’s opening remarks emphasized her strong support for celebrating and sharing awareness of world cultures at events such as the College’s International Festival.